 Do you have plans to release merchandise, and what would you like to sell?

 I don’t know if anyone really wants to buy a picture of my face to be honest with you, I know that I really wouldn’t want to buy a picture of my face but I’m not the ordinary person.
-I don’t think what everyone else is doing like t-shirts and stuff but I think the coolest thing ever would be to have a signature guitar or something like that, that’s like my dream.
+I don’t think what everyone else is doing like t-shirts and stuff but I think the coolest thing ever would be to have a signature guitar or something like that, that’s my dream.
 I know James Bay just got his new epiphone, he just released that and they created the exact same model and sold it all across the world so that would be the coolest thing to have a signature guitar, like John Lennon definitely!

 Are you involved in any charity work for the armed forces or any other charity?